-- Learn the signs of sex and labor trafficking.
-Know what to look for to - identify human trafficking of women, men, girls, and boys.
-Start by earning your Human Trafficking Awareness Badge from Justice U[TM] at justiceu.engagetogether.com. - Program the National Human Trafficking Hotline (888-373-7888) into your mobile devices, and include a link to the humantraffickinghotline.org on your church website and social media pages so that you and your congregation can quickly and anonymously report any suspicious activity. - Mentor vulnerable youth in your community formally or informally, and let youth know that you are a safe adult to talk to if they ever need help. - Include information about digital citizenship, internet safety, and how to report an online predator in your teachings.
+- Learn the signs of human trafficking, particularly as it relates to youth.
+Get the essential and critical knowledge about commercial sexual exploitation of children (CSEC) that you need with the Justice UTM CSEC Series.
+Earn your certification today at learnwithjusticeu.com/csecseries. - Program the National Human Trafficking Hotline (888-373-7888) into your mobile devices, and include a link to the humantraffickinghotline.org on your church website and social media pages so that you and your congregation can quickly and anonymously report any suspicious activity. - Mentor vulnerable youth in your community formally or informally, and let youth know that you are a safe adult to talk to if they ever need help. - Include information about digital citizenship, internet safety, and how to report an online predator in your teachings.
 Utilize materials for youth at netsmartz.org. - When you have new students transition from the children's ministry to the youth group, ask children's ministry workers if there is anything you should know or look out for about the youth moving up regarding the youth's safety or wellbeing. - Explore with your youth group what the Bible has to say about justice and caring for those in need. - Empower youth to be justice advocates on behalf of others in their school and community.
-The resources available at engagetogether.com/students will help!
+The resources available at engagetogether.com/students will help! - Review the Engage Together Online Safety Toolkit to get the links, resources, and tools you need to educate yourself, youth, and parents about online safety.
+Download at engagetogether.com/resources